gdsfactory/gdsfactory/README.md

   - `get_bundle`: for bundles of routes (river routing)
   - `get_bundle_path_length_match`: for routes that need to keep the same path length
   - `get_route(auto_widen=True)`: for routes that expand to wider waveguides to reduce loss and phase errors
-  - `get_route(impossible route)`: for impossible routes it raises a warning and returns a FlexPath on an error layer
+  - `get_route(impossible route)`: for impossible routes it warns you and returns a FlexPath on an error layer to clearly show you the impossible route
 - testing framework to avoid unwanted regressions
   - checks geometric GDS changes by making a boolean difference between GDS cells
   - checks metadata changes, including port location and component settings